cfigure/Lumiverse-prompt-viewer/README.md

 ## Using Prompt Viewer

-Open the **Prompt Viewer** extension tab after sending a message or running a dry run.
+Open the **Prompt Viewer** extension tab after sending a message or running a Dry Run.
 The history selector shows captures for the current chat, newest first.

 The toolbar provides: